-It is the Policy of the City of Fresno, that giving due regard to the safety and risk of investment, all available funds shall be managed in conformance with these legal and administrative guidelines (the Policy) and, to the maximum extent possible, surplus funds shall be invested at the highest rates obtainable at the time of investment.
-Adequate operating funds shall be maintained in a depository institution(s) which affords the City safety with respect to its funds, as well as the ability to meet all the City's cash receipt and disbursement needs.
+It is the Policy of the City of Fresno that, with due regard to the safety and risk of investment, all available funds shall be managed in conformance with these legal and administrative guidelines ("the Policy").
+To the maximum extent possible, surplus funds shall be invested at the highest rates obtainable at the time of investment.
+Adequate operating funds shall be maintained in a depository institution(s) that provide both security for City funds and the liquidity necessary to meet the City's cash receipt and disbursement needs.